What is a Feature Flag?

 - Go to

-button at the top right side of the navigation bar. - Add
+New Flagbutton at the top right side of the navigation bar. - Add

-and click on theCreate
+hide_employeesand click on theCreatebutton.

-in your text editor and replace
+Open templates/company/show.html.heex in your text editor and replace

 <li>